spenceralbrecht/docker-stable-diffusion-webui/README.md

 ### 1.1 Building `stable-diffusion-webui` Docker Image

-You will first need to enable [Docker BuildKit](https://docs.docker.com/build/buildkit/) by setting the following environment variable `DOCKER_BUILDKIT=1` and then making sure the file `/etc/docker/daemon.json` exists and has the following contents
+You will first need to enable [Docker BuildKit](https://docs.docker.com/build/buildkit/) by setting the following environment variable `DOCKER_BUILDKIT=1` which will allow stages to run concurrently.
+If you have a path `/etc/docker/` in the environment you are running this in then make sure the file `/etc/docker/daemon.json` exists and has the following contents
 ```
 {
   "features": {